 The Key Is Behind the Lock: It is almost inevitable that you can acquire an item at one clearance level... and the things that let you use it a few levels later.
 For example, you can acquire photographic film at a level two higher than the clearance at which you can get a camera.
 Happens a lot with instruction manuals, too.

 Killer Game Master: Necessary for this game.
 The rules even state, and this is a verbatim quote: "Kill the bastards!"
 Though they also state that you should encourage the players to kill each other.

 Kinda Busy Here: It is ill advised to tell your superiors this, although they will probably call you at highly problematic moments.
 Especially Friend Computer.

-Light Is Not Good: Ultraviolet clearance is represented by the color white.
+Light Is Not Good: Ultraviolet clearance, the highest possible rank, is represented by the color white.
 Ultraviolet citizens, like most individuals holding power in this system, tend to be ruthless, paranoid, and often power-mad.

 Machine Worship: Corpore Metal thinks that robots and cyborgs should rule, while the FCCCP (First Church of Christ Computer Programmer) not-quite-secret society worships Alpha Complex's current ruler, The Computer, as an aspect of God* Belief in God is not actually treason itself; however, it is almost impossible to explain the concept of God to your friend, the Computer, without making one or more treasonous statements..

 Magic Powered Pseudoscience: John M. Ford's adventure "The Yellow Clearance Black Box Blues".
 R&D scientist Willis-G-EEP-4's inventions work well on the test bench, but fail when used in the field when he isn't around.
 That's because their success depends on his mutant powers of Minor Telekinesis and Luck.
 Of course, the fact that they work at all makes them significantly more reliable than most of the equipment Troubleshooters end up with.